Connect with us

 Clarke to step down from Football League role

-Clarke, who took up the role in March 2010, has overseen the implementation of the Financial Fair Play in the and the Salary Management programme which and clubs abide by.
-Seeing that clubs do not spend what they don’t have as the increases it’s prize money and parachute payments.
+Clarke, who took up the role in March 2010, has overseen the implementation of the Financial Fair Play in the Championship and the Salary Management programme which League One and League Two clubs abide by.
+Seeing that clubs do not spend what they don’t have as the Football League increases it’s prize money and parachute payments.

 Greg Clarke said: “It has been a tremendous privilege to serve Football League clubs over the last six years, they are very much the heart and soul of football in this country.